 History Serving the Community

-1940s Charles Cougle founded the business in the early 40s out of civic duty to assist the war front and necessity from the lingering affects of the Great Depression.
+1940s Charles Cougle founded the business in the early 40s out of civic duty to assist the war front and necessity from the lingering effects of the Great Depression.

 1960s The business outgrew the family’s garage and moved into a 7,000 square foot facility in Salisbury Township.
 The staff also expanded from just Charles and his wife Majorie to 4 employees.

 1980s Family members Robert & Debra Cougle began managing the business and quickly started growing the company.
 They once again expanded their facility to a new 30,000 square foot site in New Smithville, PA and grew the staff to 20 employees.

 2000s After a fire that destroyed the New Smithville facility, CRI moved into their current Hamburg headquarters which occupies 120,000 square feet with over 100 full times employees.